eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 ![Epsilon-close probability distribution]({{ site.url }}/img/epsilon-close-probability.svg)\\
 _On the left is the original probability distribution $\mathcal P$.
-On the right we have approximated $\mathcal P$ by an $\epsilon$-close distribution that is sparser:
+On the right we have approximated $\mathcal P$ by an ε-close distribution that is sparser:
 We have fewer nonzero entries._
 {:.center}

 With the definition of ε-sampling, we can say that an algorithm can ε-simulate a quantum circuit $\mathcal C$ if it can ε-sample from the associated probability distribution $\mathcal P_\mathcal C$.
-Basically, an $\epsilon$-simulator is a weak simulator of a probability distribution that is
-$\epsilon$-close to the real probability distribution.
+Basically, an ε-simulator is a weak simulator of a probability distribution that is ε-close to the real probability distribution.
 A result of Hakop et al.[^hakop1] is that an ε-simulator of $\mathcal C$ is indistinguishable from
 $\mathcal C$ and also is efficient due to the polynomial run-time constraints.
 Not only that, but it is also _necessary_ to be an ε-simulator for any kind of simulation scheme